NaderNemati/ecg-multilabel-classifier/README.md

 python run_model.py predict_stratified_smoke
 ```

-where `predict_smoke.yaml` consists of needed arguments for the prediction phase in a yaml format, and `predict_multiple_smoke` is a directory containing several yaml files.
-When using multiple yaml files at the same time, each yaml file is loaded and run separately.
-More detailed information about prediction and evaluation is available in the notebook [Introduction to testing and evaluating models](/notebooks/4_introduction_testing_evaluation.ipynb).
+The train_data.yaml file includes the essential training arguments in YAML format, while the train_multiple_smoke directory encompasses numerous YAML files.
+When employing multiple YAML files concurrently, each file is loaded and executed individually.
+For comprehensive training details, you can refer to the accompanying notebook.
+[Introduction to testing and evaluating models](/notebooks/4_introduction_testing_evaluation.ipynb).

 # Repository in details